 Single Log Out URL.
 This field is populated automatically by the metadata file and is the IdP protocol endpoint.
 If you do not provide this URL, the user will not be logged out.
 IdP certificate path This value can be a directory or a file, depending on your IdP requirements.
 If you provide a file, Splunk software uses that file to validate the SAML response.
 If you provide a directory, Splunk software looks for all the certificates in that directory and tries to validate the SAML response with each one of them.
 If any validation fails, the response is considered invalid.
 IdP certificate chains If you use a certificate chain, order them as follows:

-7. In Attribute Query Requests, optionally provide the following information so you can create scheduled searches later.
+- (Optional) In Attribute Query Requests, provide the following information so you can create scheduled searches later:

 Attribute Query URL.
-(Optional) This is the endpoint on the IdP to which queries over SOAP are sent.
+(Optional) This is the endpoint on the IdP to which The Splunk platform sends queries over SOAP are sent.
 The format is as follows: <urn:oasis:names:tc:SAML:2.0:attrname-format:uri> Sign attribute query request Verify that this field is selected.
 Sign attribute query response Verify that this field is selected.
 Username Enter a user name.
 Provide a password.

 Role Alias Use this field to specify a new attribute name on any IdP and then configure an alias in your Splunk deployment for any of the three attributes.
 Real Name Alias You may skip this field.
 For ADFS you can use the displayname for the Attribute Alias Real Name.
 Mail Alias Skip this field.

-9. Populate the advanced section only if you need to set up load balancing or change the SAML binding.
-See Configure advanced settings for SSO.
+- (Optional) Provide information in the Advanced Settings section only if you need to set up load balancing or change the SAML binding.
+See Configure advanced settings for SSO for more information.